 No matter what stage of your education you are at, you most likely know someone who works.
 Said person may be working 1-3 days are a week or just one day, or just weekends.
 Some may even work full time while studying full time.
 You may be thinking ‘I don’t know how they manage, work and studying?
 I could never do it”.
 Maybe not exactly that but something along those lines.

 Ever since year 10, I have somehow managed to work 2 shifts a week with constant promotional work.
-Now I don’t have to do as much promotional work, however, working and studying at the same time is quite challenging.
+Working and studying at the same time is quite challenging.
 I am constantly told by my parents to stop working and that I don’t need to work.
 This is the back of my mind, I have always taken off the required time when my studies get a bit serious (exam period, for instance).
 This was literally the one condition, as long as it didn’t affect my studies.
 Anyways, enough about me.

 Today, I am posting a post to help manage your time that can be useful to both work and study at the same time.